...

 Check: Best Three Wheel Walkers Seniors

-#4 Knee Walker
+4. Knee Walker

 While walkers or rollators were designed with seniors in mind, a knee walker or knee scooter is another type of mobility device with an entirely different purpose.

-It has been designed mainly for people who may have developed mobility issues due to injuries that occur below the knee.
+It has been designed mainly for people who may have developed mobility issues due to injuries below the knee.
 Examples of these conditions are fractures, leg injuries, wounds due to diseases like diabetes, etc.

 A knee scooter is designed with an elevated platform where the patient can rest his injured limb.